enketo/enketo-core/README.md

 2. clone repo
 3. install dependencies from project root with `npm install`
 4. build and test with `grunt`
-5. start built-in server with `grunt server` or use an alternative
+5. start built-in server with `grunt server` or use an alternative server
-6. browse to e.g. 'http://localhost:8080/forms/dev.html`
+6. browse to http://localhost:8080/forms/dev.html (static form) or http://localhost:8080/forms/index.html (AJAX form loader)

 ###Recommended usage as a library